Battle of Hayots Dzor: Background

 According to Armenian legendary tradition, Bel, a Titan-like giant, rose to power as a tyrannical leader in Babylonia, proclaiming himself both king and god.
 His ambition was to subjugate all peoples and lands under his dominion.
 Refusing to bow to Bel’s authority, Hayk, the patriarch and forefather of the Armenian nation, gathered his extended family and followers—about 300 men with their households—and departed from Babylonia, journeying northward toward the land of Ararat.
 This region, located within the Armenian Highlands, held symbolic and ancestral significance for the Armenian people.

 Determined to bring Hayk to heel, Bel sent envoys—including one of his sons—to demand submission.
 Hayk defiantly rejected Bel’s ultimatum.
 In retaliation, Bel assembled a vast army and marched northward to punish the rebellion.
-In preparation, Hayk and his warriors fortified themselves in the valley of Hayots Dzor, located in the district of Eruandunik.
+In preparation, Hayk and his warriors fortified themselves in the valley of Hayots Dzor, located in the district of Eruandunik, near the eastern shore of Lake Van.

 In the ensuing battle, Hayk took aim with his legendary longbow and felled Bel with a three-feathered arrow—a detail preserved in Armenian oral and literary tradition.
 The death of Bel caused panic among his troops, who fled the battlefield, securing a symbolic victory for Hayk and laying the mythical foundations of the Armenian nation.

 Battle

 Hayk slays Bel.
 Painting by Mkrtum Hovnatanyan (1779–1846).

 Bel appeared on the battlefield clad in elaborate armor: an iron headdress with glistening pendants, copper plates protecting his chest and back, armored limbs, and a belt around his waist.
-He carried a double-edged sword on his left, a massive spear in his right hand, and a large shield in his left, flanked by elite warriors on either side.
+He carried a double-edged sword on his left, a massive spear in his right hand, and a large shield in his left, flanked by elite warriors on each side.

 In response, Hayk positioned his forces strategically.
 He placed Aramaneak and two of his brothers on the right flank, and Kadmos with two other sons on the left—men renowned for their skill with both bow and sword.
 Hayk himself stood at the front, forming a triangular formation with his forces.

 When the two armies clashed, the earth resounded with the crash of their weapons.
 The battle was fierce and evenly matched, with many warriors falling on both sides.
 At a critical moment, the Titan Bel, shaken by the stalemate, began retreating toward a nearby hill, seeking a vantage point to resume his assault.
 Seizing the moment, Hayk advanced swiftly.
-With his mighty longbow stretched wide “as broad as a lake,” he loosed a three-feathered arrow that pierced Bel’s chest armor and passed through his back, pinning him to the ground.
+With his mighty longbow stretched wide “as broad as a lake,” he loosed a three-feathered arrow that pierced Bel's chest armor and passed through his back, pinning him to the ground.
 The Titan, mortally wounded, collapsed and died.